naveenrevalino/MyLearning-React-CodeSubmit/README.md

 1. Connect the app to the API : Done
 2. Create a responsive grid card layout for the patients : Done
 3. Add a pagination for the patient list : Done
-4. Deliver the delete patient endpoint : TODO
+4. Deliver the delete patient endpoint : Done

-## 1. Connect the app to the API
+## 1. Connect the app to the API : Completed

 Connect the app to the API to display the list of patients.
 The app should automatically fetch patients when it starts.
 Add tests.

-## 2. Create a responsive grid card layout for the patients
+## 2. Create a responsive grid card layout for the patients : Completed

 Try to replicate the styling (it doesn't need to be pixel perfect) of the patient cards, and the responsiveness of the grid layout as built here:

 https://user-images.githubusercontent.com/6495392/155193291-fc99a407-6ba9-4e7c-bd4a-6b060bd35302.mov

-## 3. Add a pagination for the patient list
+## 3. Add a pagination for the patient list : Completed

 The results should display 10 patients per page, with a way of navigating directly to the first and last page.
 The pagination should be responsive.

-## 4. Complete the delete patient feature
+## 4. Complete the delete patient feature : Completed

 Add the endpoint with the relevant tests.
 Hook the app to use the newly created endpoint to be able to delete patients by clicking on a trash icon.